matplotlib/pytest-mpl/README.rst

     pytest --mpl --mpl-baseline-path=baseline_images

-This directory will be interpreted as being relative to where the tests are run.
+This directory will be interpreted as being relative to where pytest is run.
+However, if the ``--mpl-baseline-relative`` option is also included, this directory will be interpreted as being relative to the current test directory.
 In addition, if both this option and the ``baseline_dir`` option in the ``mpl_image_compare`` decorator are used, the one in the decorator takes precedence.